EriseHe/notebook/content/notes/理论/广义相对论/Ch. 30 Gauge Freedom in the Weak-Field Einstein Equation.md

+---
+title: "Ch.
+30 Gauge Freedom in the Weak-Field Einstein Equation"
+---

 ## 30.1 Introduction and Weak-Field Limit

 Gravitational waves arise as **tiny, time-dependent perturbations** of otherwise flat spacetime.
 Far from any realistic astrophysical source the field is weak, so we can use the **weak-field approximation** (chapter 22) to linearize the Einstein equation.

 In this limit we use “nearly cartesian’’ coordinates where the metric is written as a flat background plus a small perturbation
 $$